I received something in the mail called a “Waiver of Citation, Renunciation and Consent to Appointment of Administrator”

 Why am I receiving this?

-- Your received this because (1) someone is asking the Surrogate’s Court to appoint them as the Administrator of an estate and (2) you have an equal or prior right to be the Administrator.
+- You received this because (1) someone is asking the Surrogate’s Court to appoint him/her as the Administrator of an estate and (2) you have an equal or prior right to be the Administrator.

 Who has the right to be the Administrator?

 - New York law grants the position of Administrator of an estate in the following order of priority: Spouse, children, grandchildren, parents, siblings.
 For example, if the deceased is survived by a spouse and a parent, the court will appoint the spouse, unless (1) the spouse signs a Waiver and Consent or (2) the spouse is disqualified for other reasons.